kitnato/neverquest/source/data/manual.md

 ##### Weapon class

 Whatever melee or ranged, a weapon additionally falls into one of several classes that grants certain modifiers.
-These modifiers are only applied if the associated [skill](#skills) is acquired.
+These modifiers are only applied if the associated [skill](#skills) has been trained.

 ###### Blunt weapons

 Adds chance to [stun](#stunned) for a certain duration.
 Being unarmed is considered as wielding a blunt weapon.

-Stun requires the [traumatology](#traumatology) skill.
+Stunning requires the [traumatology](#traumatology) skill.

 ###### Piercing weapons